 They can also be used on texts that researchers turn in and try to pass off as their own work.
 Individuals trying to get advanced degrees can’t take credit for someone else’s work, nor can they alter it just enough to avoid detection.
 Ethical writing practices and an emphasis on proper referencing are the results.

-Real-Time Feedback and Collaboration
+Real-Time Feedback and Combined endeavor

 Modern tech is also helpful in the sense that you can use it to get immediate responses from automated systems and peers to any composition that you submit.
 Consider collaborative research projects that a teacher might assign a small group of students in one of their classes.
 When they have a first draft that is ready for the professor’s perusal, they can: